BridgeGC/BridgeGC/README.md

 The collector skips marking labeled data objects and excludes data pages from reclamation in GC cycles where data objects are known to be lived, and performs effective reclamation of data pages only after some annotated data objects are released at the framework level.

 # Evaluation
-We apply and evaluate BridgeGC with Flink 1.9.3, Spark 3.3.0, and Cassandra 4.0.6.
+We apply and evaluate BridgeGC with Flink 1.9.3 and Spark 3.3.0.
 We compare BridgeGC with all available garbage collectors in OpenJDK 16, includes ZGC, Shenandoah, G1, and Parallel.
 <!-- We also compare BridgeGC with a state-of-the-art research work [ROLP](https://rodrigo-bruno.github.io/papers/rbruno-eurosys19.pdf).-->
 ## Flink
-We select four representative TPC-H queries, i.e., Query5 (TQ5), Query8 (TQ8), Query9 (TQ9), Query21 (TQ21), defined in the [TPC-H end-to-end test](https://github.com/apache/flink/tree/master/flink-end-to-end-tests/flink-tpch-test), and two batch applications from the official Flink examples as supplements, i.e., Linear Regression (LR) and KMeans (KM).
-We run these applications with setting `MemorySegment` to three sizes: 32KB, 16KB, and 4KB, with heap size of the executor set to 32GB.
+we select three batch machine learning applications that are memory intensive from [Flink examples](https://github.com/apache/flink/tree/master/flink-exa) as the driving workload, including Linear Regression (LR), KMeans (KM) and PageRank (PR).
+We use the TPC-H benchmark from [Flink end-to-end test](https://github.com/apache/flink/tree/master/flink-end-to-end-tests/flink-tpch-test), and we focus on queries that are proved to be shuffle-heavy.
+For ML applications, we set the heap size of each executor to 32 GB.
+For the TPC-H benchmark, we set each executor heap size to 16 GB.

-Results show that BridgeGC reduces concurrent GC time by 42\%-87\% compared to the baseline ZGC.
-In terms of application execution time, BridgeGC reduces by 4\%-24\% compared to ZGC, and outperforms other evaluated collectors as shown in Figure 6.
+Results show that BridgeGC reduces concurrent GC time by 23\%-85\% compared to the baseline ZGC.
+In terms of application execution time, BridgeGC reduces by 4\%-17\% compared to ZGC, and outperforms other evaluated collectors as shown in Figure 6.
 <div align=center>
 <img decoding="async" src="Figures/flink_overall.svg" width="100%">